-- A notice of the situational factors at hand being sent to the Athletic Director, Head Coach, Sport Administrator, and parent/guardian of the student-athlete. - A meeting with the Care Team consisting of the Drug Testing Administrator or their designee, the Athletic Director or their designee, the Head Team Physician or their designee, the Head Mental Health Professional or their designee, the studentathlete, a representative of the student-athlete's choosing, and a representative of the team'schoosing. - o At this meeting, further treatment and participation options will be discussed with the group mentioned above with the outcome being a formal Behavioral Care Plan signed by all in attendance with consequences clearly spelled out and responsible parties designated. - o The Behavioral Care Plan will spell out all consequences of a failure to comply scenario as well as consequences should the student-athlete show improvement in this area.
+- A notice of the situational factors at hand being sent to the Athletic Director, Head Coach, Sport Administrator, and parent/guardian of the student-athlete. - A meeting with the Care Team consisting of the Drug Testing Administrator or their designee, the Athletic Director or their designee, the Head Team Physician or their designee, the Head Mental Health Professional or their designee, the student-athlete, a representative of the student-athlete's choosing, and a representative of the team's choosing. - o At this meeting, further treatment and participation options will be discussed with the group mentioned above with the outcome being a formal Behavioral Care Plan signed by all in attendance with consequences clearly spelled out and responsible parties designated. - o The Behavioral Care Plan will spell out all consequences of a failure to comply scenario as well as consequences should the student-athlete show improvement in this area.
 The consequences may include time loss in participation of sport.

-MENTAL HEALTH AND PERFORMANCE
+MENTAL HEALTH & PERFORMANCE

-The University of Arkansas Athletics Department is committed to providing the highest quality psychological care and resources to our student-athletes.
-The office of Mental Health & Performance (MHP) is staffed by three full-time licensed mental health clinicians who have experience working with athletes and student-athletes at the highest levels of competition.
+The University of Arkansas Athletics Department is committed to providing the highest quality psychological care and resources to Razorback student-athletes.
+The office of Mental Health & Performance (MHP) is staffed by three full-time licensed mental health clinicians (a psychologist/sport psychologist, a licensed professional counselor, and a licensed certified social worker) who have experience working with athletes and student-athletes at the highest levels of competition.
 Additionally, the office will periodically include graduate student interns as trainees.